 Check out our list of food banks.
-We host food banks at each location monthly, though several dates have shifted for the Fall/Winter 2014 schedule.
+We host food banks at each location monthly.
 Please take a look at the newest schedule at the list above.
 Clients are eligible to receive food every two months.

-Volunteers gave 735 hours to distribute 10,499 lbs of pet food through two Food Bank Partners helping 426 families in the Denver-metro area to feed 858 pets.
+Volunteers gave 1000+ hours to distribute 51,000+ lbs of pet food through four Food Bank Partners helping 2,100 families in the Denver-metro area to feed 4,200 pets.

 The organization began in Fall 2013.
-In 2014, we have already grown to four food bank partners, and we plan to grow to up to five food bank partners by year-end, serving each neighborhood once per month with the goal of ensuring that all families in a neighborhood have the resources to consistently feed their pets, keeping them out of shelters.
+In 2014, we have already grown to four food bank partners, and we plan to grow to up to five food bank partners by mid-2015, serving each neighborhood once per month with the goal of ensuring that all families in a neighborhood have the resources to consistently feed their pets, keeping them out of shelters.

 Food Bank Partnering